 So, why choose EoR solutions?

-Whilst EoR solutions have been around for years, the effects of the pandemic and the introduction of “Work From Anywhere” meant that remote working was pushed into the mainstream for businesses, and as such, EoR solutions became an increasingly popular option for businesses looking to hire internationally without the need for a legal entity.
+EoR solutions have been around for years.
+The effects of the pandemic and the introduction of “Work From Anywhere” meant that remote working became mainstream.
+As such, EoR solutions became an increasingly popular option for companies looking to hire internationally without needing a legal entity.

-Acting as a quick-to-market, mitigated risk solution, EoR provides businesses with access to fresh pool of talents in various countries, meaning they can conduct global business expansion with minimal chances of risk, such as violating local employment or tax laws.
+Acting as a quick-to-market, mitigated risk solution, EoR provides businesses with access to a fresh pool of talents in various countries.
+This allows companies to conduct global business expansion with minimal chances of risk, such as violating local employment or tax laws.

 6) Ensure Legal Compliance

-A very important step that cannot be overlooked is ensuring legal compliance.
+A crucial step that cannot be overlooked is ensuring legal compliance.

-For this, you must navigate the visa and work permit requirements where applicable and ensure you’re maintaining legal and data protection compliance every step of the way.
+For this, you must navigate the visa and work permit requirements where applicable and maintain legal and data protection compliance at every step.

-Employers need to have a firm understanding of the different local laws and regulations in different markets, and ensure they are complying with them.
-When hiring in multiple countries, this can quickly become complicated, so it’s important to have the right support on hand to guide you through the process.
+Employers need to have a firm understanding of the different local laws and regulations in other markets and ensure they comply with them.
+Hiring in multiple countries can quickly become complicated, so it’s essential to have the right support to guide you through the process.

 For reference, here are some areas of legal compliance that need to be factored in: